 - You may not be doing what you want to do with your training and experience.

 That said, if massage therapy is really want to do with your life, you will find a way to make it work.
 You will work the jobs that you do not like in order to get the experience.
 You will go through all of the interviews.

 You will learn from your mistakes and do better the next time.
-A massage therapy career might not be exactly what you expected it to be but it is a career which can be very fulfilling for many people.
+A massage therapy career might not be exactly what you expected it to be, but it is a career that can be very fulfilling for many people.